devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 destroy        = executes, infrastructure is gone
 ```

 I've seen `destroy` run against the wrong workspace exactly once on a team I was on, early in my career, before we had `prevent_destroy` guardrails everywhere that mattered.
-It's the reason `lifecycle { prevent_destroy = true }` exists on every production database block I write today — see §21.
+It's the reason `lifecycle { prevent_destroy = true }` exists on every production database block I write today, see §21.

 ---

-# Part III — Configuration Anatomy
+# Part III: Configuration Anatomy

 ## 10. Configuration Files